quaap/AudioMeter/README.md

 A simple (and somewhat inaccurate) VU-style audio meter.

-I noticed there was no audio meter in F-Droid, so I thought I'd build one from scratch.
-Currently this as a simple way to monitor relative sound levels (not "loudness").
+I noticed there was no audio meter in F-Droid, so I thought I'd build one.

 The app offers a few ways to calculate the audio level to display: